jeju5/management/cs/aws/aws_developer.md

     restrict the types of allowed requests.
     When the browser is told what origins are allowed it will block future requests from disallowed origins.
     ```
-  * you can log results to Cloud Watch
+  * you can log results to CloudWatch
   * you can track usage by api key
   * you can maintain multiple versions
   * API Gateway supports Swagger Import, which creates an API based on the documentation
   * you can update existing api endpoint with overwrite/merge.
   * AWS API Gateway capacity
     * 10,000 requests per second
-    *  5,000 requests concurrent across all APIs with in a single account
+    *  5,000 concurrent requests (across all APIs with in a single account)
     * if you reach the capacity you will get 429 Too Many Reqeusts response
 * Build a serverless website
   * S3